anu12oct/Alarm-Clock/README.md

 # Alarm-Clock
-This project is for coding ninja's career camp skill test for front end module
+This project is for Coding Ninja's Career Camp Skill test-1 for Front End module

 Here's the hosted link for the alarm clock => https://anu12oct.github.io/Alarm-Clock/